gdebrauwer/laravel-hateoas/README.md

 php artisan make:hateoas MessageHateoas --model=Message
 ```

 In the created class you can define public methods that will be used to generate the links.
-Each method should contain your authorization logic to determine if a link must be returned.
+A method should either return a link or `null`.

 ```php
 class MessageHateoas